mlochbaum/Music/README.md

 Runs with [https://github.com/dzaima/BQN](dzaima/BQN).
 See config.bqn to configure paths.

 Currently just ports of some material previously written in J. Hopefully I'll eventually add aome scripts that are better for learning BQN and/or synthesis.

+To avoid confusion, the BSD-0 license for this repository applies to musical content as well as code.
+If while working with these scripts you somehow produce something you'd feel okay about publishing, you have no need to fear any copyright claims from me.